 Buyer Representation & NAR Litigation Hub

-With the recently proposed settlement from NAR and a new Oregon law, Buyer Representation Agreements and client conversations about real estate broker compensation will become more important than ever.
-Please utilize the resources available below to become more knowledgeable about buyer representation agreements, what the proposed settlement says about cooperative compensation, and tools to have transparent and informative discussions with your clients about these issues.
-Navigate the changing landscape with comfort and ease with Oregon REALTORS® Forms.
+With the proposed settlement from NAR and a new Oregon law, Buyer Representation Agreements and client conversations about real estate broker compensation are more important than ever.
+We’ve put together this resource hub so you’ll know the facts about buyer representation agreements, learn what the proposed settlement says about cooperative compensation, and have access to tools for transparent and informative discussions with your clients.
+Oregon REALTORS® and Oregon REALTORS® Forms will empower you with knowledge and help your business thrive.

 Buyer Representation & NAR Litigation Resource Hub Intro Video